eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 }
 ~~~

-{{% note %}}
+{{% notice info %}}
-In the example above the response actually contains payload that should be used as input to a command to be executed by the device.
+In the example above the response actually contains payload that should be used as input to a command to be executed
+by the device.
 This is just for illustrative purposes.
-You will usually get an empty response because there is no downstream application attached which could
+You will usually get an empty response because there is no
-send any commands to the device.
+downstream application attached which could send any commands to the device.
-{{% /note %}}
+{{% /notice %}}

 ## Publish Telemetry Data (unauthenticated Device)